 To you, this might feel like the area with the mesh is painful and/or warm to the touch.
 If you notice pain or heat around your surgical incision or near the area impacted by your surgery, call your doctor immediately.

 Would I Recommend Umbilical Hernia Repair with Mesh?

 The Wednesday after Christmas, my mailman and I got to chat when he brought me a package.
 (God Bless Amazon Prime.)
 He told me he was going to have surgery the following day to have his umbilical hernia repaired, so he wouldn’t be bringing my mail for a while.

 I smiled and said, “It’ll change your life!“

 How Hernia Repair Changed My Life

-I had a small umbilical hernia from my first pregnancy in 2011.
+I had a small umbilical hernia from my first pregnancy.
 It was extremely painful while I was pregnant, but after delivery, it really didn’t bother me at all.
 I didn’t even think about it being there, let alone think about fixing it.

 However, after my second child, it became really obvious that I had a gaping hole in my gut about 3 fingertips wide and 3 fingertips long.
 I could very easily notice when my intestines were falling out, and I could put them back in by lying on my back and carefully pressing them back into my abdominal cavity.

 If you can’t tell by my italics, it horrified me to be so closely dealing with organs that are supposed to be internal and protected.

 In addition to the general nastiness of having to put my intestines back in my body, the hernia caused my core to be pretty worthless.
 I suffered from back pain and was unable to hold chiropractic adjustments, my pubic bone kept shifting out of place, and no matter what strengthening exercises I tried, things just weren’t getting fixed.